yossev/pwd/README.md

 - [ ] Fix some input related bugs
 - [ ] Add editing functionality
 - [ ] Implement an API Endpoint for the program ( run it on a cloud platform )
+- [ ] Find an alternative for the JSON Storage

 ## Contributing